hashicorp/terraform-provider-azurerm/website/docs/r/lab_service_user.html.markdown

 * `name` - (Required) The name which should be used for this Lab Service User.
 Changing this forces a new resource to be created.

-* `lab_id` - (Required) The ID of the Lab Service Lab.
+* `lab_id` - (Required) The resource ID of the Lab Service Lab.
 Changing this forces a new resource to be created.

-* `email` - (Required) The email address of the user.
+* `email` - (Required) The email address of the Lab Service User.
 Changing this forces a new resource to be created.

-* `additional_usage_quota` - (Optional) The amount of usage quota time the user gets in addition to the lab usage quota.
+* `additional_usage_quota` - (Optional) The amount of usage quota time the Lab Service User gets in addition to the lab usage quota.
 Defaults to `PT0S`.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Lab Services User.
+* `id` - The ID of the Lab Service User.

 ## Timeouts